blablacio/rmq/README.md

 - **Clonable Queues & Deliveries**
   Both `Queue` and `Delivery` structs can be freely cloned and passed around, enabling flexible concurrency patterns and easier integration with async workflows.

+- **Message Prefetching**
+  Efficient message prefetching reduces Redis calls and CPU usage, especially with many consumers.

+- **Auto-Scaling**
+  Dynamically adjust the number of consumers based on workload to optimize resource usage and throughput.

 - **Integration-Ready**
   Easily run integration tests against a local or containerized Redis instance for reliable testing in CI/CD pipelines.